mokagio/mokacoding/_posts/2013-07-09-cocoapods-the-inherited-flag.md

 I've done it a lot of times by now, but I keep forgetting it.
 So here's a quick post to commit it to memory!

-If we have a project with the Tests target it can happen that after running `pod install` we get this messagge:
+If we have a project with the Tests target it can happen that after running `pod install` we get this message:

 	[!]
 The target `MyProjectTests [Debug]` overrides the `FRAMEWORK_SEARCH_PATHS` build setting defined in `Pods/Pods-MyProjectTests.xcconfig'.
 	- Use the `$(inherited)` flag, or